 Next Start Dates:

-Eligibility: Fill in the application form, send a writing sample in English or a translated piece of work and you are good to go.
+Eligibility: Some events are free sign-on.
+For others, fill in the application form, send a writing sample in English or a translated piece of work and you are good to go.

 The Panchgani Writers’ Retreat is an annual event organised by Social Lite House LLC, a literary and publishing company, based out of Panchgani.